guiassemany/angular-reverse-geocode/README.md

 ### How to Install

-Bower: `bower install angular-reverse-geocode`
-You can also simply download the file assemany-angular-reverse-geocode.js and import it to your page.
+Bower: `bower install assemany-angular-reverse-geocode` You can also simply download the file angular-reverse-geocode.js and import it to your page.

 After this, you should add 'AngularReverseGeocode' as a dependency for your project.
 ```javascript